elektricM/Numworks_turtle_draw/README.md

 ## Additional Notes

-- Ensure the image you use (`phryge.png` in the example) is appropriately sized for the NumWorks calculator screen dimensions (`320x240`).
+- Ensure the image you use (`example.png` in the example) is appropriately sized for the NumWorks calculator screen dimensions (`320x240`) and doesn't have too many colors.

 ---